• Skip to primary navigation

 This unique combination offers a filling experience due to the tuna and meat combo.

-The soft texture of the tuna complements the tender meat of the lamb quite well.
+The soft texture of the tuna goes with the tender meat of the lamb quite well - similar pairings are listed in lamb kebab side ideas for hearty mains.

 If you want to modify this side dish even more, consider tossing in some freshly sautéed potatoes.